-The Fed Just Announced It Will Expand Its Balance Sheet: What That Actually Means
+The Fed Just Announced It Will Expand Its Balance Sheet.
+Here Is What That Actually Means.

 Every time the Federal Reserve announces a balance sheet expansion, the headlines focus on the number.
 Trillions.
 The word lands heavy and then disappears into the news cycle.